G-10: GRADE MEDIATION AND ADJUDICATION

 - The instructor did not inform the student of the basis for calculation of grades as required in 47-20.

-- The instructor did not calculate the student's grade in accordance with the instructor's stated policy for calculating grades.
+- The instructor did not calculate the student's grade for an assignment or in the course in accordance with the instructor's stated policy for calculating grades.

 - There is an error in the computation of the grade that was not corrected.

 If grade mediation by the head of the academic program does not resolve the dispute, students may seek formal grade adjudication.
 For undergraduate courses, students should seek grade adjudication from the associate dean or the director of academic affairs for the college/campus offering the course.
-For graduate courses, students may request the same of the associate dean for graduate studies of the college/school offering the course.
+For graduate courses, students may request the same of the associate dean for graduate studies, or the associate dean for academic affairs or their designee at the Commonwealth Campuses, of the college/school offering the course.
+For the remainder of the policy, the appropriate academic administrators are referred to collectively as "the associate dean/director of academic affairs."

-The associate dean or director of academic affairs will seek any additional information needed from the instructor, the student, or others and review the petition to determine if the student's complaint provides evidence that the instructor's assignment of the grade is in violation of Senate Policy 47-20.
+The associate dean/director of academic affairs will seek any additional information needed from the instructor, the student, or others and review the petition to determine if the student's complaint provides evidence that the instructor's assignment of the grade is in violation of Senate Policy 47-20.
 Individuals contacted to provide additional information must respond within ten (10) business days.

 No Violation of Senate Policy 47-20

-If the associate dean/director of academic affairs determines that the assignment of the grade does not violate Senate Policy 47-20, they will notify the student and the grade will stand.
+If the associate dean/director of academic affairs determines that the assignment of the course or test/assignment grade does not violate Senate Policy 47-20, they will notify the student and the grade will stand.
+The adjudication process is thus concluded, and no other appeal will be considered.

 Violation of Senate Policy 47-20

-If upon review the associate dean/director of academic affairs concludes that the grade assignment does not conform to Senate Policy 47-20, they will determine a course of action that may include a recommendation for the determination of an amended grade.
+If upon review the associate dean/director of academic affairs concludes that the assignment of the course or test/assignment grade does not conform to Senate Policy 47-20, they will determine a course of action that may include a recommendation for the determination of an amended grade.
 The associate dean/director of academic affairs will then provide the student and the instructor with notification and a brief summary of the reasons for the recommended course of action.

-The student and the instructor have ten (10) business days to respond.
 If both accept the recommended course of action, the student and the instructor should implement the recommended course of action.
-If this leads to a change in the student's grade, the instructor should complete a change of grade as described under Senate Policy 48-30.
+If this leads to a change in the student's final course grade, the instructor should complete a change of grade as described under Senate Policy 48-30.

 Approved: ACUI (3-10-83)